openresty/lua-resty-core/README.markdown

 sudo make install LUA_LIB_DIR=/opt/nginx/lualib
 ```

-After that, you need to add the above directory to the LuaJIT search direcotries with `lua_package_path` nginx directive in the http context and stream context.
+After that, you need to add the above directory to the LuaJIT search directories with `lua_package_path` nginx directive in the http context and stream context.

 ```
 lua_package_path "/opt/nginx/lualib/?.lua;;";